 There are two free menu planner templates available – check out the differences between the different versions below.
 Each version is available in black and white and turquoise.

-Version 2 (photo below): Blank weekly meal plan with a theme for every day of the week.
+Version 2 (includes theme): Blank weekly meal plan with a theme for every day of the week.
 Takes the guesswork out of what types of recipes to plan and gives the week a nice structure.
 Also includes a shopping list page.
 Available in turquoise and black and white.